typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 RETURN
 ```

-Rather than representing the logic that determines if a schedules overlaps another one in a query, in Grakn we can represent this in a rule.
+Rather than representing the logic that determines if schedules overlap in a query, with Grakn we can represent this in a rule.
 That way, we can just query directly for all schedules that participate in an `overlaps` relation to get all overlapping schedules:

 <!-- test-ignore -->
 ```graql